mpollmeier/scala-repl-pp/README.md

 `srp` enhances the stock Scala 3 REPL with pretty rendering, dependency handling, better scripting, runBefore code etc., makes it more customizable and let's you embed it into your project as a regular library dependency. \
 When you read `srp` think "syrup" - full of goodness, glues things together :slightly_smiling_face:

-Comparing pretty printing of `srp` and regular `scala` REPL side by side:
+Comparing `srp` and regular `scala` REPL side by side - `srp` uses pprint for pretty structured rendering including product labels.
 <img src="pretty-printing.png" height="200"/>

 # Quick start